andiwand/cern-thesis/README.md

-# Development, Performance, and Prospects of ACTS-based Track Reconstruction Software for ATLAS at the High-Luminosity LHC
+# Development, Performance, and Prospects of ACTS for ATLAS Track Reconstruction during High-Luminosity LHC and Beyond

 ## Abstract